creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 - Both the student and the teacher model **evaluate the input applying noise (η, η')**
 - The sotmax output is compared with one-hot label using **classification cost** for the student model and **consistency cost** for the teacher
-- The teacher model weight are upadted using the **EMA weights of the student model**.
+- The teacher model weights are updated using the **EMA weights of the student model**.
-- Both prediction can be used but the **teacher prediction if more likely to be correct**
+- Both predictions can be used but the **teacher prediction if more likely to be correct**
-- No classification cost is applied when it is a training step with unlabeled exemple.
+- No classification cost is applied when it is a training step with unlabeled example.

-### Concistency cost
+### Consistency cost

 With $J$ the consistency cost, as the expected distance between the prediction of the student model (with weights $θ$ and noise $η$) and the prediction of the teacher model (with weights $θ'$ and noise $η'$) :